youhgo/WFAPP/ressources/documentation/how_to_install.md

 ```

 This change means all files in `/home/hro/Documents/working_zone/shared/` on your machine will be accessible by Docker.
-Every output from WAPP will be written is this directory.
+Every output from WAPP will be written is this directory and subdirectories.

 ---